 Within 2 days, Progent was able to recover Active Directory services to its pre-attack state.
 Progent then completed reinstallations and storage recovery on mission critical applications.
 All Exchange data and configuration information were intact, which accelerated the restore of Exchange.
 Progent was also able to collect non-encrypted OST files (Outlook Offline Folder Files) on various workstations in order to recover mail messages.
 A recent off-line backup of the customer's financials/MRP software made them able to restore these required applications back available to users.
 Although a large amount of work remained to recover totally from the Ryuk damage, core systems were returned to operations rapidly:

 "For the most part, the production line operation did not miss a beat and we made all customer orders."

 During the following few weeks key milestones in the recovery process were achieved in tight collaboration between Progent team members and the customer:

 - Internal web applications were brought back up without losing any data.

 - The MailStore Microsoft Exchange Server containing more than 4 million archived messages was brought on-line and available for users.

 - CRM/Customer Orders/Invoices/Accounts Payable (AP)/AR/Inventory Control functions were 100 percent functional.

 - A new Palo Alto Networks 850 security appliance was set up and programmed.

-Download the Crypto-Ransomware Cleanup Case Study Datasheet
+Download the Ransomware Recovery Case Study Datasheet